haberdashPI/PlotAxes.jl/README.md

 figures.
 There are plenty of features that might be added or backends that could be implemented.
 In the long-term I would like to make the `plotaxes` command easily composable with the other features of each backend.

+This project may not work well on newer versions of Julia, and I myself now use a different approach to plotting my data.